aerogear/native-android-example/README.md

   To generate queries, mutations and subscriptions of running GraphQL server [Apollo Codegen]([https://github.com/apollographql/apollo-tooling](https://github.com/apollographql/apollo-tooling)) was used.

 #### Creating client
- - First, we need to build OkHttpClient to handle network requests
+ - First, we need to build OkHttpClient to handle network requests.
+`authHeader` is the actual token received from the token request during authorization flow. `authHeader` must contain `Bearer:` + token value:  `"Bearer: TOKEN"`
   ```java
 OkHttpClient okHttpClient = new OkHttpClient
         .Builder()